d-e-s-o/btrfs-backup/README.md

 ------

-The program supports backup and restoration of subvolumes on a single system, as well as cleaning up of stale snapshots.
+The program supports backup and restoration of subvolumes on a single system as well as to/from a remote one (e.g., over an `ssh` connection).
+It also can automatically clean stale snapshots.
 As such, it is fully usable for backup needs.

 Compared to the [original][btrfs-backup-py] Python version of the program, the snapshot naming scheme has changed and a few bugs have been fixed.
-Support for remote backups (over `ssh`) as well as backups to files is not yet present.
+Support for backups to files is not yet present (and may not ever be added, as it was considered a fringe feature that was not used regularly).

 [btrfs-backup-py]: https://github.com/d-e-s-o/btrfs-backup-python/tree/main/btrfs-backup
 [btrfs-progs]: https://github.com/kdave/btrfs-progs